ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 **NOTE**:

 > After installation, the Setup Audit Trail app may take a few moments to appear.
 > Depending on the amount of records retrieved by the Copy action, it can take some time for results to be returned.
-Clicking the same button muliple times is not required.
+Clicking the same button multiple times is not required.
 > If you select Copy All and are not seeing immediate results, navigate to Setup > Environments > Jobs > Apex Jobs to see job status.
 > Once installed, create a report with chart based on your use case.
 > Update the Setup Audit Trail Analytics app page to include a Report Chart component pointing to your new custom report.